Ensuring best practices for NuGet packages

 #Discoverability

-You should make your package discoverable by adding the right metadata to your package.
-It will help users to find your packages from the search in NuGet.org or Visual Studio.
+Make your package discoverable by adding the right metadata.
+This helps users find your package through search on NuGet.org or in Visual Studio.

 #Binaries